View navigation

 External Providers

-At Lady Lumley’s School we liaise with a number of external providers, such as NYBEP, local universities and the local labour market.
+Here at Lady Lumley’s School we liaise with a number of external providers, such as NYBEP, local universities and the local employers.
 However, we are always looking for opportunities to further broaden access to information, advice and guidance.
 We therefore welcome continued input from both existing and new providers.
 If you feel you would like to come into school to talk to our students about your service or any upcoming opportunities for our students.
 Please access our Provider Access Policy here.

 The Careers and Enterprise Company network is made up of Enterprise Coordinators and Enterprise Advisers.
 Enterprise Coordinators support a group of senior business volunteers, known as Enterprise Advisers, who they match with one of the school or colleges in the network.